The Real Estate Law Review: Dominican Republic

 - specific use of the property during lease term (e.g., the type of business and activities allowed).

-Very often, the tenant has to find a guarantor to co-sign the lease.
+Frequently, the tenant has to find a guarantor to co-sign the lease.
 Dominican law requires landlords to deposit mandatory security deposits (in an amount equivalent to one, two or three months of rent, depending on the term of the lease) at the government-controlled Agricultural Bank.
-Any legal procedures against the tenant cannot be initiated unless these deposits have been made.
+According to recent case law, this deposit is no longer required prior to initiating procedures against the tenant.

 General contract law applies to the lease, but is limited by various statutes that protect the tenants.
 For example, if there is no escalating clause for rent in a lease, the landlord cannot raise it unilaterally without undertaking a lengthy administrative procedure.